 \subsection{Efficiency frontier of IR and strategy-proof mechanisms}

-Within any class of mechanisms, a member is on the \textit{efficiency frontier} if it is not strictly stochastically dominated by any other member.
-In the object assignment model (see Section \ref{section:object}), \cite{bogomolnaia2001new} call a mechanism \textit{ordinally efficient} if it is not strictly stochastically dominated by any other mechanism.
-Clearly, within any class of mechanisms, its ordinally efficient members must be on the efficiency frontier.
-But \cite{erdil2014strategy} proves that, within the class of IR and strategy-proof mechanisms, non-wastefulness, which is weaker than ordinal efficiency, is sufficient for a member to be on the efficiency frontier.
-We can similarly define ordinal efficiency in our model.
-But below we present some properties weaker than ordinal efficiency that are sufficient for a mechanism to be on the efficiency frontier of IR and strategy-proof mechanisms in our model.
-In Section \ref{section:object}, we will show that these properties are weaker than non-wastefulness in the object assignment model.
+In any class of mechanisms, a member is said to be on the \textit{efficiency frontier} if it is not strictly stochastically dominated by any other member.
+In the object assignment model, \cite{bogomolnaia2001new} call a mechanism \textit{ordinally efficient} if it is not strictly stochastically dominated by any other mechanism.
+Clearly, in any class of mechanisms its ordinally efficient members must be on the efficiency frontier.
+But \cite{erdil2014strategy} proves that in the class of IR and strategy-proof mechanisms, non-wastefulness, which is weaker than ordinal efficiency, is sufficient for a member to be on the efficiency frontier.
+We can similarly define ordinal efficiency in our abstract model.
+But below we present some properties weaker than ordinal efficiency that are sufficient for a mechanism to be on the efficiency frontier of IR and strategy-proof mechanisms.
+In the object assignment model, these properties are weaker than non-wastefulness (see Section \ref{section:object}).